great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_gx_with_aws/components/_checkpoint_create_tabs.md

 import YamlTabTest from './_checkpoint_test_tab_yaml.md'

-First we create the Checkpoint configuration:
+Run the following command to create the Checkpoint configuration:

 <Tabs
   groupId="yaml-or-python"